Thomas Moles: Life

 Moles was married in Ramoan, Co Antrim on 20 March 1901 to Charlotte Brannigan and had three children.
-He was also a motorcycle enthusiast and helped to push through parliament the first Road Races Act, which made it legal for the roads on the Clady Course to be closed for the first Ulster Grand Prix motorcycle road race on 14 October 1922.
+He was also a motorcycle enthusiast and helped to push through parliament the first Road Races Act, the Motor Vehicle Races Act (Northern Ireland) 1922, which made it legal for the roads on the Clady Course to be closed for the first Ulster Grand Prix motorcycle road race on 14 October 1922.